munificent/journal/_posts/2008-11-17-using-an-iterator-as-a-game-loop.md

 ---
 layout: post
 title: "Using an Iterator as a Game Loop"
-#categories: c#, code, game-dev, roguelike
+tags: c-sharp code game-dev roguelike
 ---
 If you've ever worked on a game before (and if you code, you probably have, at least on your own), you've seen the [venerable game loop](http://dewitters.koonsolo.com/gameloop.html).
 It's the core